Fudan-iGEM/2023-wiki/docs/src/contribution.md

 | [BBa_K4765129](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765129) | stem-loop test                                          |
 | [BBa_K4765130](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765130) | shuttle test                                            |

-The expected benefit of the stem-loop structure is to enhance mRNA stability, thereby expanding the applicability of the ribozyme system, even for cyanbacteria.
+The expected benefit of the stem-loop structure is to enhance mRNA stability, thereby expanding the applicability of the ribozyme system, even for cyanobacteria.
 We hope other teams can incorporate such designs into their projects to effectively control gene expression.

 For more details, you can visit our [Part Collection](/part-collection/) page.